abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 only when the first [[nband]] - [[nbdbuf]] states are converged within [[tolwfr]].
 Obviously, one should not use the last [[nbdbuf]] states in the subsequent EPH calculation.

-Another point worth mentioning here is that the $\kk$-mesh used in this step, **strictly defines** the electronic wavevectorss $\kk$ that can be probed when computing the corrections to the QP energies, both in the $GW$ part and in the $GWPT$ code.
+Another point worth mentioning here is that the $\kk$-mesh used in this step **strictly defines** the electronic wavevectors $\kk$ that can be probed when computing the corrections to the QP energies, both in the $GW$ part and in the $GWPT$ code.
-In other words, if your CBM (VBM) is located at $\kk_0$, the $\kk-mesh$ **must contain** $\kk_0$ as the present implementation is not yet able to exploit interpolation techniques such as Wannieration to densify the $\kk$-mesh.
+In other words, if your CBM (VBM) is located at $\kk_0$, the $\kk$-mesh **must contain** $\kk_0$, as the present implementation is not yet able to exploit interpolation techniques such as Wannierization to densify the $\kk$-mesh.
-Before embarking on expensive GWPT, please make sure to undestand very-well the position of the KS band edges by computing the KS band-structure on an high-symmetry $\kk$-path.
+Before embarking on expensive GWPT, please make sure to understand very well the position of the KS band edges by computing the KS band structure on a high-symmetry $\kk$-path.
 In the case of MgO, the scenario is optimal as we are dealing with a direct-gap semiconductor with $\kk_0 = \Gamma$.
-ZPR computations for the **fundamental band-gap** in indirect band-gap semiconductors such as diamond are significantly more challenging as it is not always possible to find a $\kk$ mesh that can capture the position of both the CBM and the VBM at the same time.
+ZPR computations for the **fundamental band gap** in indirect band-gap semiconductors such as diamond are significantly more challenging, as it is not always possible to find a $\kk$ mesh that can capture the position of both the CBM and the VBM at the same time.

 [HDIAGO_README]